-Based on this, Nedza is particularly interested in the role the context of the nation-state has played in global “militant Salafism”: have its ideologues completely abandoned this, does the nation state still play a role in their ideas or may their personal, local and national contexts even have influenced their views?
-In order to answer this question, Nedza has focussed on two case studies, namely the former leader of the Egyptian Islamic Jihad, Sayyid Imām al-Sharīf, and a group of three Saudi scholars who have been a major source of inspiration to Al-Qāʿida on the Arabian Peninsula (AQAP), namely ʿAlī al-Khuḍayr, Nāṣir al-Fahd and Aḥmad al-Khālidī.
-They are not just interesting because of their writings on takfīr and the state, but also because they have gone through a process of ideological revisionism.
-Chapters 2 and 3 deal with the biographies and basic ideological positions of the four scholars.
-In the former, Nedza describes Imām’s life, education and membership of the Islamic Jihād in Egypt, his publications and his status as an international ideologue.
-She also discusses in detail how Imām applies takfīr to the state, parliament and the legal system of Muslim-majority countries – mostly basing himself on the situation in Egypt – as well as the “helpers” (anṣār) of these regimes: the military, the police and even certain Muslim scholars and groups like the Muslim Brotherhood.
-Chapter 3 takes a similar approach, analysing the lives, education and writings of the three Saudi scholars, as well as their influence on AQAP.
-Nedza describes how al-Khuḍayr, al-Fahd and al-Khālidī strongly criticised Saudi ties with and support for the United States and even qualified these as acts of kufr (unbelief), but – unlike Imām – did not go so far as to explicitly apply takfīr to the Saudi rulers, although this does seem to be their implicit goal.
-The three Saudi scholars also did not call for jihād against the Saudi regime or the kingdom’s rulers, although they did support attacks against non-Muslims in the country or in Afghanistan and Iraq while they were occupied by Western countries, including the United States.
+Given this, Nedza is particularly interested in the role the nation-state has played in global militant Salafism: Have its ideologues completely abandoned it or does it still play a role in their ideas?
+Has their personal, local, and national contexts influenced their views?
+In order to answer these questions, Nedza focusses on case studies of the former leader of the Egyptian Islamic Jihad, Sayyid Imām al-Sharīf, and three Saudi scholars who have been major inspirations to Al-Qāʿida in the Arabian Peninsula (AQAP): ʿAlī al-Khuḍayr, Nāṣir al-Fahd, and Aḥmad al-Khālidī.

+These figures are interesting not just because of their writings on takfīr and the state, but also because they have gone through a process of ideological revisionism.
+Chapters 2 and 3 deal with their biographies and basic ideological positions of the four scholars.
+Nedza describes al-Sharīf’s life, education, and membership of Islamic Jihad in Egypt, his publications, and his status as an international ideologue.
+She also discusses in detail how he applies takfīr to the state, parliament, and the legal system of Muslim-majority countries – mostly basing it on the situation in Egypt – as well as the “helpers” (anṣār) of these regimes: the military, the police, and even certain Muslim scholars and groups like the Muslim Brotherhood.
+Chapter 3 takes a similar approach, analysing the lives, education, and writings of the three Saudi scholars and their influence on AQAP.
+Nedza describes how al-Khuḍayr, al-Fahd, and al-Khālidī strongly criticised Saudi ties with and support for the United States, even qualifying them as acts of kufr.
+However, unlike al-Sharīf, they did not go so far as to explicitly apply takfīr to their Saudi rulers, although it does seem implied in their goals.
+Neither did these three Saudis call for jihād against the Saudi regime or its rulers, although they did support attacks against non-Muslims in the country as well as in Afghanistan and Iraq while they were occupied by the United States and other Western countries.

-Chapter 4 constitutes what may be seen as the core of the book.
-In it, Nedza goes into the intricacies of the four scholars’ ideology with regard to takfīr.
-She delves into the differences between minor unbelief (kufr aṣghar) and major unbelief (kufr akbar), what the four scholars associate with these and why they believe their governments are guilty of the latter for not (fully) applying the sharīʿa, thereby facilitating takfīr.
-Nedza also points out that the three Saudi scholars – unlike Imām – make frequent use of al-walāʾ wa-l-barāʾ (loyalty and disavowal) to show their discontent of the Saudi regime, just as all four use the term irjāʾ (postponement) to accuse others of neglecting acts (aʿmāl) as a part of faith (īmān) and postponing judgement of those guilty of kufr, thereby avoiding takfīr.
-The chapter also deals with the technical differences between what Nedza refers to as takfīr in its general and concrete forms (takfīr al-muṭlaq and takfīr al-muʿayyan, respectively) and to what extent the excommunication of groups and institutes can be seen as an example of the latter.
-She also deals with Ibn Taymiyya’s concept of “the resisting group” (al-ṭāʾifa al-mumtaniʿa), how he has used this to describe a diverse group of opponents and how the four scholars central to this book have each applied this in their own work to their respective enemies.
+Chapter 4 constitutes the core of the book.
+In it, Nedza enters into the intricacies of the four scholars’ ideologies with regard to takfīr.
+She delves into the differences between minor unbelief (kufr aṣghar) and major unbelief (kufr akbar), what the four scholars associate with these terms, and why they believe their governments are guilty of kufr akbar for not fully applying the sharīʿa, thereby facilitating takfīr.
+Nedza also points out that the three Saudis, unlike al-Sharīf, make frequent recourse to the concepts of al-walāʾ wa-l-barāʾ (“loyalty and disavowal”) to show their discontent with the Saudi regime.
+All four use the term irjāʾ (“postponement”) to accuse others of neglecting acts that are a part of the faith by postponing judgement on those guilty of kufr, thereby avoiding takfīr.
+The chapter also deals with the differences between what Nedza refers to as takfīr in its general and concrete forms (takfīr al-muṭlaq and takfīr al-muʿayyan) and the extent to which takfīr of groups and institutions can be seen as examples of the latter.
+She also deals with Ibn Taymiyya’s concept of al-ṭāʾifa al-mumtaniʿa (“the resisting group”), how he used it to describe a diverse group of opponents and how the four scholars central to this book have each applied this to their enemies.